 Uruapan quickly grew into a productive agricultural center renowned for macadamias and high-quality aguacates (avocados) and still holds the title ‘Capital Mundial del Aguacate.’
 The Feria del Aguacate underlines that point.

 Avocados may pay the bills, but the river is king.
 The city’s nicest neighborhoods kiss the riverside.
 The national park, a 15-minute walk from the city center, is a rush of waterfalls and trickling streams that wind through thick vegetation.

 Uruapan is 500m lower than Pátzcuaro and is much warmer.
 Don’t miss the remarkable volcano Paricutín, 35km to the west.

 Mexico Monarch Butterfly Trail

-For the nature lover who also appreciates cultural luminescence, this Limited Edition butterfly adventure captures the brightest colours of Mexico in just ten days.
+For the nature lover who also appreciates cultural luminescence, this butterfly adventure captures the brightest colours of Mexico in just ten days.
 From the historic streets of Mexico City, you'll travel through stunning national parks, colonial towns and beautiful countryside as you follow the migration of the monarch butterfly.